Skizzy-create/linear-regression-crop/README.md

 # how to run
 1. download the repo
 2. open the LMS_1.ipynb
-3. change the location folder
+3. change the address of data.csv as per location in your pc
 # 4. RUN